reverentOne/SwitchHack/README.md

 <p>The only way to play online games is to buy the game from Nintendo's eshop or the cartridge from a distributor.
 In order to play online you will need to boot using sysNAND.
 To do this: inject hetake like normal, select launch, then sysNAND.
 WARRNING: Make sure you do not break any of Nintendo's terms of service while in sysNAND or you will get banned!
 Banned means you will no longer be able to access any Nintendo features on your device including the eshop and online play.
 If you cheat in online games, your Switch will be banned as well as your Nintendo account will be banned.</p>
 <ul>
 <li><strong>Regional eshops</strong>
- There is a completely legitamate way to get many games super cheap!
+ There is a completely legitimate way to get many games super cheap!
 This is, by buying games from a different region's eshop.
 Some games are significantly cheaper.
 For example, as of this writing in the USA eshop the game Overlanders costs $24.99 while that same game cost about $0.92 in Poland.
 You can find the region with the cheapest prices for each game <a href="https://eShop-Prices.com">here</a>.
 If the eshop does not accept your method of payment, then you may have to buy an eshop card for the region and use that.</li>
 </ul>
 <h3 id="#tinfoils"><strong>Method 2: Tinfoil Shops</strong></h3>
 <p>Tinfoil is by far the easiest fastest and best way to access pirated games!</p>